huskly/tda-wsjson-client/README.md

-# TDA WsJson API client
+# TD Ameritrade WsJson API client

 This is a node and browser API client for the (undocumented) TDAmeritrade WebSocket API.